angular/angular/docs/TRIAGE_AND_LABELS.md

 - `frequency: *`
 - `severity: *`

 We've adopted the issue categorization based on [user pain](http://www.lostgarden.com/2008/05/improving-bug-triage-with-user-pain.html) used by AngularJS.
-In this system every issue is assigned frequency and severity based on which the total user pain score is calculated.
+In this system, every issue is assigned frequency and severity based on which the total user pain score is calculated.

 Following is the definition of various frequency and severity levels: